Tree-based Learning for High-Fidelity Prediction of Chaos: Method

 \section{Method}

-Diagrams in Figs. \ref{fig:training} and \ref{fig:forecasting} summarize the steps involved in the training and forecasting in TreeDOX, respectively.
-To prescribe a value for $k$ (delay overembedding dimension), average mutual information (AMI) is applied to each dimension of training data, and with a given p-value selected a time delay $\tau_{crit}$ is found where the respective AMI crosses under the p-value.
+To prescribe a value for $k$ (delay overembedding dimension), average mutual information (AMI) is applied to each dimension of training data, and with a given p-value selected, a time delay $\tau_{crit}$ is found where the respective AMI crosses under the p-value.
 See the main manuscript for more information about how $k$ is prescribed from the $\tau_{crit}$ values.
-Fig. \ref{fig:ami} shows the AMI calculation for Lorenz System training data where $dt=0.01$.
-One may observe the sharp drop in mutual information as the time delay $\tau$ increases, indicating the lags losing information about the current state of the system.
-While the p-value is arbitrary, we recommend setting a value past the plateau in AMI curves since time delays further along the plateau do not provide much more information, but rather directly increase time and space complexity of TreeDOX training.
-Similarly, $\xi$ (the successive time delays in the time delay overembedding) should be selected to the smallest value possible such that the resulting time and space complexity of TreeDOX training is not too great a burden.
+Supplementary Fig.~\ref{fig:ami} shows the AMI calculation for Lorenz System training data where $dt=0.01$.
+One may observe the sharp drop in mutual information as the time delay $\tau$ increases, indicating that the lags are losing information about the current state of the system. $\xi$ (the successive time delays in the time delay overembedding) should be selected to the smallest value possible such that the resulting time and space complexity of TreeDOX training is not too great a burden.